 .
 The LST program was developed in response to a need for armored infantry divisions in invasions by sea.
 The ships were designed with an innovative ballast system which allowed the flat-bottomed ships to sit lower in the water during ocean transit for seaworthiness purposes, then, by pumping the ballast tanks dry, to raise up in the water, facilitating shallow-draft landing operations.
 The design for the first LST was submitted by John C. Niedermair in November of 1941.
 The sketch he made became the design for more than 1,000 L.S.T.'s.
 After a few alterations the final length was 328 ft., a 50 ft. beam, and a draft of 3 ft.
 9½ in.
 She was able to ride higher in the water when in landing trim..

 Details of the kit

-Full size colour plan with embedded digital pictures for detail, Instruction book with sketches and assembly drawings plus a second book of photo exploded pictures and information to ease assembly of this massive model, a colour chart and painting instructions are also included to add the finishing touch to this most powerful looking model as a worthy and much requested addition to our warship range.
+A colour chart, plus a set of decals, are included in the kit to add the finishing touch to this kit model as a worthy and much requested addition to our warship range.

 The model has been designed to carry a range of 1/100 vehicles from plastic kit or Roco minitanks ( not included ) if desired.